 Birmingham is the place for foodies.
 It was recently called one of the most exciting food destinations in the country and, with more Michelin stars than anywhere else outside of London, we see why.
 There are six (six!) restaurants with Michelin stars in Brum now.
 All deserving of your consideration.

 Grace & Savour in Solihull is the most recent to join this club with its immersive dining experience becoming increasingly popular since opening early in 2022.
-But no should forget about the self-taught Brummie chef Brad Carter and his Carters of Moseley; Simpsons in the leafy suburbs of Edgbaston; the sleek and sophisticated Adam’s; Opheem, the only Indian restaurant in Birmingham with a Michelin star; and the legendary Purnell’s.
+But no one should forget about the self-taught Brummie chef Brad Carter and his Carters of Moseley; Simpsons in the leafy suburbs of Edgbaston; the sleek and sophisticated Adam’s; Opheem, the only Indian restaurant in Birmingham with a Michelin star; and the legendary Purnell’s.

 There’s Sarehole Mill which inspired The Old Mill in The Hobbit, which Bilbo passes on his way to start the long journey to The Lonely Mountain.
 Then there’s Moseley Bog that inspired The Old Forest, where Frodo meets the mysterious Tom Bombadil in Fellowship of the Ring.
 Other inspirations include Edgbaston Waterworks tower on Minas Morgul and Perrott’s Folly on Orthanc.
 Take our Tolkien Tour here.

 If there’s only one dish you try in Birmingham make sure it’s the Balti.
 So famous it has its own area named after it: between Stratford Road, Alcester Road and Wake Green Road, including the popular Ladypool Road and Stoney Lane.
-All types of South Asian and Indian food plays an important role in Birmingham’s food landscape, but here the Balti is king.
+All types of South Asian and Indian food play an important role in Birmingham’s food landscape, but here the Balti is king.

 Named after the vessel in which this Brummie curry was first cooked, it was invented in Birmingham back in the mid-70s.
-Unlike other curries, balti curries are cooked quickly over a high heat, like a stir-fry.
+Unlike other curries, balti curries are cooked quickly over high heat, like a stir-fry.
 And are also usually served with large, family-sized naan breads.
 Adil’s on Stoney Lane, which sadly closed after 43 years in the Balti Triangle last year, is often credited with the dishes invention.
 But Shabab’s is probably the biggest, arguably the best, still going.

-Once the home of Bird’s Custard, it’s now a one-stop-shop for all your (trendy) needs.
+No, it’s not made of custard – nor does it make custard.
+(At least not anymore.)
+But there are plenty of other reasons to visit… Just across the river from The Bullring is The Custard Factory in Digbeth.
+Once the home of Bird’s Custard, it’s now a one-stop shop for all your (trendy) needs.
 From furniture flea markets to cool cocktail bars (like Passing Fancies), cinema experiences at The Mockingbird and fine dining at 670 Grams, there’s so much to do.
 Even if it’s just a quick haircut at Stag Digbeth or a quick bite at Baked In Brick pizzeria.
 There aren’t many reasons to leave!

-7. Get in the Peaky Blinders spirit at this strange museum
+8. Get in the Peaky Blinders spirit at this strange museum

 The whole world has gone Peaky Blinders mad with everyone keen to follow the trials and tribulations of Birmingham’s most infamous gang.
 The city has become a tourist destination for many based on the TV show alone.
-Luckily there’s plenty of Peaky Blinders-themed activities to get involved with, from escape rooms to walking tours, there’s a lot to do.
+Luckily there are plenty of Peaky Blinders-themed activities to get involved with, from escape rooms to walking tours, there’s a lot to do.

 One of the best ways to feel like you’re reliving the show, however, is to head over to the Black Country Living Museum.
 Not only were some of the most dramatic moments of the show shot here.
 But you’ll also find 26 acres of reconstructed shops, pubs and houses to explore and historic characters to meet at this museum.
 They also run regular Peaky Blinders-themed evenings!